fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-navigator.md

 * You can pan the active window of the time navigator to view the data of a specific section compared to the complete data.

-* The active window of the time navigator resizes itself every time you perform a relevant action, such as zoom in/out of the chart, select standard time periods from the standard range selector, change the 'Start date' or 'End date' in the custom range selector, etc.
+* The active window of the time navigator resizes itself every time you perform a relevant action, such as zoom in/out of the chart, select standard time periods from the standard range selector, change the date/time in the custom range selector, etc.

 * The chart canvas updates automatically every time you make a selection using the handles of the Time Navigator.